 • if the forecast tide seems promising, head through the border fence, and along a floating boardwalk that leads between mangroves to a hide on the edge of the Deep Bay mudflats bordering Hong Kong and mainland China.
 Here, if time and tide are right, you may witness one of Asia’s finest bird spectacles.

 The relatively wild marshes, bird flocks, and gorgeous species like kingfishers can entrance everyone with an interest in the natural world.

 In winter, Deep Bay hosts thousands of ducks, gulls, herons, egrets, shorebirds and cormorants.
-There are also world rarities, most notably one of east Asia's star birds, Black-faced Spoonbill, of which there are around 1000 known in all, and for which Deep Bay is one of only three major winter sites.
-Other endangered species that are annual here include Saunders’ Gull.
+There are also world rarities, most notably one of east Asia’s star birds, Black-faced Spoonbill, of which there are around 1000 known in all, and for which Deep Bay is one of only three major winter sites.
+Other endangered species that are annual here are Dalmatian Pelican (rarer nowadays) and Saunders’ Gull.
 Spotted and Imperial eagles are among the birds of prey that spend winter in the area; songbirds include Red-billed (Silky) Starling.

 Autumn and spring, especially, bring a host of migratory shorebirds, with the commoner species including Curlew and Terek Sandpipers, Red-necked Stint, Lesser and Greater Sandplovers and Red and Great Knot; there are also global rarities like Asian Dowitcher, Spoon-billed Sandpiper and Nordmann’s Greenshank.
 There are other migrants, too – Little Swifts may occur in thousands; there are songbirds such as flycatchers, warblers, and buntings.